BUILDING A DIVERSE CLEAN ENERGY WORKFORCE OF THE FUTURE

 OUTREACH

-Partnering with local organizations, my mentees and I have developed a lesson plan that introduces elementary school students to artificial photosynthesis.
+Partnering with local organizations, my mentees and I developed a lesson plan that introduces elementary school students to artificial photosynthesis.
 In the lesson, we have the students perform a solar water splitting experiment with household materials and affordable PV-cells.
-By introducing a diverse group of young students to concepts in electrochemistry earlier in their education, we hope to set the stage for them pursuing careers in energy in the future.
+By introducing a diverse group of young students to concepts in electrochemistry earlier in their education, we hoped to set the stage for them pursuing careers in energy in the future.
 The manuscript on these plans can be accessed at this link, and all lesson materials can be found at this link.

 Artificial Photosynthesis Lesson Plans